velartrill/velartrill.github.io/orig/kestrel.md

 I can feel myself blushing.
 "God *dammit* how does everyone *know*--"

 Bear chuckles quietly, stepping up behind me and putting an arm around my shoulder.
-Automatically I lean against him.
+Instinctively I lean against him.
 "You think I would let anyone get close to you without keeping an eye on them?"

 "She can be trusted, I think.
 And if we go through with this, we're going to have to tell the Greens officially anyway.
 May as well start with the one I think will keep my secrets."